The effect of existing employment non-competition covenants when setting up your own business

 These will typically prevent a member of staff from setting up a competing business for a certain period and within a specified geographical area.
-Further covenants may endeavour to prevent employees within a certain period from soliciting clients/customers of the employment business and also seeking to entice away staff members.
+Further covenants may endeavour to prevent employees within a specified period from soliciting clients/customers of the employment business and also seeking to entice away staff members.

-Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period.
+Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same, and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period.